BoringDatasets/boring-data/contributing.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a code of conduct; please follow it in all your interactions with the project.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update the README.md with details of changes to the interface.
+This includes new environment variables, exposed ports, useful file locations, and container parameters.
 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-4. You may merge the Pull Request in once you have the sign-off of to other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. Once you've completed and submitted your Pull Request, it will be reviewed by one or more contributors.
+They may request or suggest changes as needed before merging.
+Feel free to assign a particular reviewer and to have a conversation in the comment section if you disagree with any of their suggested changes.

 ## Code of Conduct